gbrault/node-red-dashboard/architecture.md

 * in node-red-dashboard directory
   * ```npm install``` to get all the necessary resources uploaded (node_modules directory)
   * ```gulp``` to 'compile' all the resources into the dist directory

+And beleive it or not: it works with no apparent side-effect: magic!